Where history sleeps

 Some of the reliefs are simple, elegant, almost modern:

 Jesus’s figure is a bit stiff.
 But Mary Magdalene’s body elegantly curves into the soft folds of her hair drying his feet.
-It couls have been crafted by Moore or Hepworth rather than a Dark Age stonemason.
+It could have been crafted by Henry Moore or Barbara Hepworth rather than a Dark Age stonemason.
 The sculptor from the early 700s must have been proud of that relief.
 Who knows, maybe the church fathers of that time felt it may not have been religious enough, too human, not enough rigid piety chipped into the stonework.

 Some hated the masterpiece.
 In 1642, the Church of Scotland demanded the destruction of ‘idolatrous monuments.’
 The pillar was smashed up, used as internal church benches and then buried in the old churchyard.
 It took an amateur historian, two hundred years ago, to put it back together and give it sanctuary in the present quiet church.